nivekcode/frontend-heroes/exercise-npm-scripts-build/README.md

 As seen in the slides, the `dist/` folder is short for distribution and is a common naming pattern for the output directory that contains code after it was processed by the build process.

+> In a more sophisticated project the `tsconfig.prod.json` might contain additional configurations.

 ## Install the current dependencies